Privacy and your data

 Right to rectification

-In order to provide advice that is comprehensive, accurate and tailored to the circumstances of each person that we help, the Trust wishes to hold accurate data about you.
-If you believe that your personal data is inaccurate or incomplete, then we will ensure that this is rectified.
+To provide advice that is comprehensive, accurate and tailored to the circumstances of each person that we help, the Trust needs to hold accurate data about you.
+If you believe that your personal data is inaccurate or incomplete, let us know and we will ensure that this is rectified.
 If the Trust has disclosed the personal data in question to third parties, it will inform them of the rectification where possible.

 Rights to object to, and restrict the use of your data

-You can withdraw your consent at any time if you object to or wish to restrict any processing of your data.
-However, this does not affect the lawfulness of any processing carried out before you notify us that you have withdrawn your consent.
+You can ask to remove your details at any time if you object to or wish to restrict any processing of your data.
+However, this does not affect the lawfulness of any processing carried out before you notify us that you want your data to be removed..

 We have no obligation to stop using your data if your data is required for legal proceedings or the establishment, exercise or defence of legal rights.

 The Trust wants you to be comfortable about the data that we hold about you.
 Therefore, you have a right to have your personal data deleted in the following circumstances: